seancorfield/seancorfield.github.io/content/md/posts/2023/04/16/calva-joyride-portal.md

 [pull request against my VS Code setup repo](https://github.com/seancorfield/vscode-calva-setup/pull/3/files) that allowed me to use the Portal extension in VS Code directly against the remote Portal server, instead of a browser.
-The `calva.connect` command is now passed to bypass all the menus and connect directly to the nREPL server on the specified port:
+The `calva.connect` command is now passed a "connect sequence" to bypass all the menus and connect directly to the nREPL server on the specified port:

 ```clojure
 #js {:port nrepl-port :connectSequence "Generic"}